 While you may argue the widespread identity of Nigerians polled the number of mainstream actors and brands that have partnered with these skit makers in creating content is a clear indication of where the industry is leading.

-Unlike in times past, today the comedy skits industry has produced content creators who have gone from producing social media content in partnership with big media, to creating widespread influence beyond the social media.
+Unlike in times past, today the comedy industry has produced content creators who have gone from creating social media content in partnership with big media, to evolving widespread influence beyond the social media.

-Talk about the Debo Adebayo, aka Mr. Macroni, John Perry, aka Broda Shaggy, Emmanuela of Mark Angel Comedy and co.
-From social media kits, these guys have moved onto create a widespread impact and influence both locally and internationally.
+Talk about the Debo Adebayo, aka Mr. Macroni, John Perry, aka Broda Shaggy, Emmanuela of Mark Angel Comedy and so on.
+From social media skits, these content creators have moved onto create a widespread impact and influence both locally and internationally.

 The growth pattern of these skit makers goes on to demonstrate the place of comedy skits as a highly valuable content for African audience audience.